carpentierberengere/progressive-enhancement/README.md

 * CSS3
 * HTML5
 * The :sparkles:Holy:sparkles: Internet
-* Useful tips and tricks from our coaches and comrades
+* Useful tips and tricks from our coaches and comrades :blue_heart:

 ## What does it look like ?